Karisoke Research Center: Then & Now

 Rwanda is home to about half of the population of mountain gorillas, with the rest living in Congo and Uganda.
 Their habitat in Rwanda is a protected national park consisting of volcanic mountains as high as 8,000 feet.

 Fossey Fund trackers provide daily protection for about 120 gorillas living in multiple groups, or about half of the mountain gorilla population in Rwanda.

 The country of Rwanda has faced many challenges, including a civil war in the 1990s, and still faces a great deal of poverty.
-However, the progress made toward development, infrastructure, education, conservation and in other areas have been substantial and continuous since then.
+However, the progress made toward development, infrastructure, education, and conservation has been substantial and continuous since then.

 Our dedicated trackers and other staff in Rwanda have managed to maintain daily monitoring of the gorillas almost uninterrupted since 1967.